Reflecting, commemorating and celebrating our unique identity through place names

 This year, Ngā Pou Taunaha o Aotearoa New Zealand Geographic Board is marking 100 years of official place naming in New Zealand, its offshore islands, Antarctica and on the sea floor.

-Place names are an important historical record, a unique identifier of cultural heritage – they mark the places we call home.
+Place names remain an important historical record and a unique identifier of our cultural heritage – they mark the places we call home.

 The Board held its first meeting at 2pm, Friday 12 September 1924.